The arithmetic of genus two curves with (4,4)-split Jacobians: Abstract

 \section{Abstract}

-In this paper we study genus $2$ curves whose Jacobians are $(4,4)$-isogenous to a product of elliptic curves.
-Such Jacobians are called $(4,4)$-split.
+In this paper we study genus $2$ curves whose Jacobians admit a polarized $(4,4)$-isogeny to a product of elliptic curves.
 We consider base fields of characteristic different from $2$ and $3$, which we do not assume to be algebraically closed.
-We give a generic model such that any genus $2$ curve with geometrically optimally $(4,4)$-split Jacobian can be obtained as a specialization.
-We also describe the locus of $(4,4)$-split Jacobians in the moduli space of genus $2$ curves.
+We obtain a full classification of all principally polarized abelian surfaces that can arise from gluing two elliptic curves along their $4$-torsion and we derive the relation their absolute invariants satisfy.

+As an intermediate step, we give a general description of Richelot isogenies between Jacobians of genus $2$ curves, where previously only Richelot isogenies with kernels that are pointwise defined over the base field were considered.

 Our main tool is a Galois theoretic characterization of genus $2$ curves admitting multiple Richelot isogenies.
-We also give a general description of Richelot isogenies between Jacobians of genus $2$ curves.
-Previously, only Richelot isogenies with kernels that are pointwise defined over the base field were considered.